openebs/zfs-localpv/docs/storageclasses.md

 ### poolname (*must* parameter)

 poolname specifies the name of the pool where the volume has been created.
 The *poolname* is the must argument.
-It should be noted that *poolname* can either be the root dataset or a child dataset e.g.
+It should be noted that *poolname* can either be the root dataset or a child dataset e.g. hello
 ```
 poolname: "zfspv-pool"
 poolname: "zfspv-pool/child"